amouro/drupalden_iwakuni_2023/section-4.md

 </div>

 <!--
-Since this event is held in Japan.
-Most of you know it is sort with the order of the Gojuon.
+In Japanese language, most of us know it is sort with the order of the Gojuon.

 <b>Next slide >>>>></b>
 -->